raspberrypilearning/pixel-art-reveal/en/step_2.md

 --- task ---

-Launch the Unity Hub and open the project you created for [Don't fall through](https://projects.raspberrypi.org/en/projects/dont-fall-through/0){:target='_blank'}.
+Launch the Unity Hub and open the project you created for [Don't Fall Through](https://projects.raspberrypi.org/en/projects/dont-fall-through/0){:target='_blank'}.

 --- collapse ---

 ---
-title: I haven't got my Don't fall through project
+title: I haven't got my Don't Fall Through project
 ---

 If you are unable to open your project, launch the Unity Hub and click **Projects** then select **New project**: